hasii2011/pkgversions/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-##Introduction
+## Introduction
-This is a simple CLI for me to update package versions during development.
+This is a simple CLI that allows you to update package versions during development.
+It creates a versions file that you can incorporate in your About Dialog.

 This command has to be run solely during development and in the virtual environment of the target py2app application.